 Students wearing gold cords at tonight's ceremony are graduating with highest academic achievement.
+Other cords and pins wore by graduates indicate their membership in academic honor societies.

 Roger D. Weikle, Dean

 The College of Business Administration's mission is to prepare students in a learning-oriented environment, through effective teaching, scholarship and service, with the professional and leadership skills necessary for positions in the global marketplace, while fostering life-long learning and service to the external community.